Supporting propery agents to adapt

 You are in the thick of one of life’s most stressful moments—moving home.
 It is an emotionally charged process from start to finish so it's important to know simple ways you can keep your customers calm and respond positively to any complaints.

-Energy efficiency: preparing the private rented sector for the future
+Energy efficiency: preparing the PRS for the future

 Governments across the UK are consulting on implementing new energy efficiency standards for private rented property.
 Propertymark wants to see more energy–efficient homes, but new rules and requirements must be realistic and achievable.